-At least 15 hours of tech and admin time wasted due to the lack of single sign-on
+At least 15 hours of tech and admin time wasted due to the lack of single sign-on hours of tech and admin time wasted

 High-quality interactive displays offer individual user profiles, which are secure.
-Displays that offer authentication with Google[TM] or Microsoft[®] credentials allow users to self-serve, without administrators creating new accounts.
+Displays that offer authentication with GoogleTM or Microsoft® credentials allow users to self-serve, without administrators creating new accounts.
 When they're finished working, these displays enable teachers to securely sign out of their profiles with one click.

 In addition, these types of displays support a password reset process that doesn't require dedicated IT team time.
-Teachers can simply follow your district's protocols for resetting their passwords through Google[TM] or Microsoft[®], and move on to their next task.
+Teachers can simply follow protocols for resetting their passwords through GoogleTM or Microsoft®, and move on to their next task.